michaud-jacobs/quad-cartan/README.md

 # quad-cartan
-Code to accompany the author's paper "Quadratic points on non-split Cartan modular curves".
+Code to accompany the paper "Quadratic points on non-split Cartan modular curves" by Philippe Michaud-Jacobs (Michaud-Rodgers).
 The paper is written under my previous surname, Michaud-Rodgers.

 The paper is available on arXiv here: https://arxiv.org/abs/2011.00590.